eBay's hottest business brings benefits, risks

 FUNDING COSTS

 BML also helps reduce PayPal's funding costs, analysts say.
-Just over half of PayPal transactions are currently funded through debit and credit cards on existing payment networks such as Visa (V.N) and MasterCard (MA.N).
+Just over half of PayPal transactions are currently funded through debit and credit cards on existing payment networks such as Visa and MasterCard.
 PayPal has to pay hefty fees in those cases.

 But if PayPal customers use BML, PayPal avoids such fees, increasing profit margins.